spladug/harold/README.md

 remains live (see `refractory\_period`) for this amount of time, further instances will be broadcasted again.
 This prevents forgetting about an alert.

-## alarms

-The alarms plugin provides a way to send messages via IRC according to a specified schedule.
-Like the `postreceive` plugin, its header must be present but actual configuration takes place in alarm-specific sections with the prefix `harold:alarm:`.

-### channel

-IRC channel to send the message to.

-### message

-Message to send when alarm fires.

-### cronspec

-A cron-schedule of when the event fires.

 ## database

 The database plugin provides a simple twisted ADBAPI interface to a specified database for other